JoacimLord/The-Luna-Framework/README.md

 # The Luna Framework(LFW) - Version 1.04.00

 Last update:

+- Added documentation for usage of the "Debug"-namespace.
+(220620)
+- Added a "Debug" namespace with functions to print text messages to a ImGui window with specified colors in runtime.
+(220620)
 - Added a basic math lib and LFW::Vector(Vec2, Vec3, Vec4) implementation with functionality.
 (220620)
 - Added documentation for LFW::Mathf:: and LFW::Vecs::.
 (220620)